 Therefore, the most important nutrient for dietary supplement to relieve vaginal dryness is calcium.
 Since vaginal atrophy and osteoporosis may occur simultaneously, it is better to manage them together.
 Additionally, taking vitamins D3 and K2 can promote uptake and distribution of the ingested calcium, respectively.

-Therefore, calcium and vitamins D3 and K2 pills are the most important dietary supplements for preventing and treating not only osteoporosis but also skin wrinkles and vaginal atrophy.
-We ranked this group of nutrients the most important because calcium deficiency causes not only vaginal dryness but also bone fracture, which is a serious health issue affecting women over 50.
+Therefore, calcium, vitamins D3 and K2 pills and collagen are the most important dietary supplements for preventing and treating not only osteoporosis but also skin wrinkles and vaginal atrophy.
+We ranked this group of nutrients the most important because deficiency in this group of nutrients causes not only vaginal dryness but also bone fracture, which is a serious health issue affecting women over 50.

 2) Collagen – the nutrient helps restore skin shrinkage

 The major structural protein inside the skin is collagen.
 When vaginal atrophy occurs, collagen reduces.
 Collagen is a large molecule that cannot be absorbed from the skin surface.
 The only way to supplement collagen is by dietary supplement.